Six months with the first semi-mainstream sex robot for men.

 A few words about my Fleshlight choice for this first VR experience

 All the physical joy I’m feeling during this first VR encounter I’m describing here comes courtesy of a full-size Lisa Ann Lotus Fleshlight instead of my usual favorite, the Mini Lotus.
 The Lisa Ann was a freebie I got as part of one of those buy X, get a free mystery sleeve deals they had been running.
 I’ve always passed over the full-size Lotus up until this point because I know it’s a very mild level of stimulation if you’re an average-sized guy, and I’m pretty much textbook average down there.
-But, I specifically wanted the least amount of stimulation that a Fleshlight can provide because I was afraid that the excitement of this virtual scenario combined with the level of stimulation that most other Fleshlights provide would result in me being over the falls before the video’s five minute mark.
+But, I specifically wanted the least amount of stimulation that a Fleshlight can provide because I was afraid that the excitement of this virtual scenario combined with the level of stimulation that many other Fleshlight sleeve textures provide would result in me being over the falls before the video’s two-minute mark.
 I think it was the right strategy because within a few strokes of the action getting more serious and the Launch’s movement becoming more vigorous, I was already having doubts about how long I was going to last.
 The regular Lotus was providing plenty of stimulation for me to feel as if I was experiencing what I was seeing.

 In a subsequent session with another video, I returned to my usual Mini Lotus and indeed…I didn’t make it very far past the VR foreplay.
 So my recommendation is to go with your most natural feeling sleeve with the VR, but if you are considering your first Fleshlight purchase along with the Launch, I’d still recommend going with the Mini Lotus unless you are above average length because there are going to be times when you’ll want to use it without the Launch and you’ll enjoy the Mini Lotus more in those situations.